Titanic actor Lew Palter dies aged 94

 In Titanic, Palter portrayed the real-life co-owner of Macy's department store who died in the sinking of the RMS Titanic in 1912.

-Isidor and his wife, Ida (depicted by Elsa Raven, who died in November 2020), are shown embracing on a bed in their bedroom as the water rushes in the sinking ship as the string quartet plays the hymn “Nearer My God to Thee.”
+Isidor and his wife, Ida (depicted by Elsa Raven, who died in November 2020), are shown embracing on a bed in their bedroom as the water rushes in the sinking ship as the string quartet plays the hymn “Nearer, My God, to Thee.”

 A deleted scene shows Isidor trying to persuade Ida to enter a lifeboat, which she refuses to do.